-NMFS has determined that the proposed project, which would avoid drilling in flowing water between June 15 and October 15 to avoid the peak period of fish migration, would not result in an incidental take pursuant to standards of the Endangered Species Act.
+NOAA Fisheries has determined that the proposed project, which would avoid drilling in flowing water, and would be restricted to the dry season between June 15 and October 15 to avoid the peak period of fish migration, would not result in an incidental take pursuant to standards of the Endangered Species Act.
 The standard set forth in Coastal Act Section 30233(a) that the Commission must apply is that the project be the least environmentally damaging feasible alternative.
 Alternatives to the project as proposed are discussed below.
 The Commission finds, as discussed below, that a less environmentally damaging feasible alternative to the proposed project exists and must be required to find the project consistent with Section 30233(a).